 In English, it seems to be totally acceptable to throw in an interjection here or there when appropriate.
 They add some ambiance and realism to the story.
 Eh.
 That’s my opinion, anyway.

 Aha!
 I know what you’re thinking.
 You’re sitting there right now saying, “Eh, who cares?”

 You see, grammatical meaning comes from the proper order of words in a sentence.
 Words by themselves are meaningless.
 Well, not really.
 There can very well be sentences that have just one word.
 Right?
 Sure!
 See?

 But what I’m getting at, is throwing in some interjections along the way, words that have no meaning, grammatically or otherwise.
 And yet they make perfect sense when used in the proper place in a sentence.

 Uh-huh.
-Okay.
-I will.
-But sheesh, please just don’t boo me.
+I barely got started.
+But sheesh, please don’t boo me.
 Ow, that can hurt.
 You don’t really need to read this if you don’t want to.
 If you’re reading along just to see me make an ass of myself, then tsk-tsk.

 So what do you say?
 Are you getting anything useful out of this?
 I guess you need to read between the lines to get what I’m up to.
 I’m really not teaching you anything or explaining anything other than using a bunch of examples.
 It’s just the usage of these silly little interjections that keeps me going.